Where Logistics Operations Lose the Most Time

 4. Document Processing and Invoice Matching

 Proof-of-delivery documents, carrier invoices, and customs paperwork arrive in inconsistent formats from multiple sources.
-Matching them against orders, checking for discrepancies, and routing them through the approval workflow is a repetitive, error-prone task that scales directly with shipment volume.
+Matching them against orders, checking for discrepancies, and routing them through approval is a repetitive, error-prone task that scales directly with shipment volume.

 How Implementation Works

 The starting point is always the AI Potential Check: a 30-minute structured assessment of one specific workflow.
 The output is a concrete recommendation on where the highest leverage is, what a realistic implementation looks like, and what the payback period is likely to be.
-No generic roadmap, no AI strategy presentation.

-Practical example: A freight forwarding company with 45 staff automated their shipment delay notification workflow.
+Practical example: a freight forwarding company with 45 staff automated their shipment delay notification workflow.
 Processing time per delay event dropped from 12 minutes of manual work to under 2 minutes of review.
-Over 80 shipments per week, that recovered 13 hours of coordinator time weekly -- more than a third of a full-time position.
+Over 80 shipments per week, that recovered 13 hours of coordinator time weekly, more than a third of a full-time position.

 Why Logistics AI Projects Fail

 The second failure pattern: deploying a general-purpose AI assistant rather than a purpose-built system.
 A dispatcher does not need a chatbot.
 They need a system that knows their specific carrier network, their customer communication standards, and their route constraints.
-General tools produce general outputs that do not fit the operational context.